-However, on July 25, 1860, the ship ran aground in the Abaco chain of the Bahamian Islands, and the human cargo was set free was set free.
+However, on July 25, 1860, the ship ran aground in the Abaco chain of the Bahamian Islands, and the human cargo was set free.

-Michael Pateman - a senior archeologist of the An-

-tiquities, Monuments and Museum Corporation of the Bahamas - began excavating the Peter Mowell in July.
+Michael Pateman - a senior archeologist of the Antiquities, Monuments and Museum Corporation of the Bahamas - began excavating the Peter Mowell in July.
 Prior to these excavations, Pateman researched the shipwreck for five years with Corey Malcom, director of archeology at the Mel Fisher Maritime Museum in Florida.